A new opportunity for Meltonians to study with a partner

 Havruta is a traditional mode of peer-to-peer Jewish learning that is enriched by the exchange between partners as they bring their personal experiences to the texts.
 Melton is excited to offer our learners the chance to experience this form of Jewish study with their friends and family through an online platform designed by our friends at Mechon Hadar’s Project Zug.
 This program is made possible through a gift by Susan and Bill Firestone.

 What is Havruta Learning Online?

-The learning cycle will begin on Monday, June 5, 2017 and will officially run through mid-August.
+The learning cycle will begin on Sunday, June 17 and will officially run through the end of July.
 Because this is self-guided study, you will schedule time privately to meet with your havruta either through online video chat or in person.
 This allows you to have flexibility and schedule makeups due to vacations or other conflicts.

 Who will I learn with?

 - Learn with a Melton friend — deepen your friendship with a classmate or someone you connected with on a Melton Travel Seminar

 - Learn together as a couple or with a friend or family member

 - Let us find you a learning partner — we will connect you with a like-minded Meltonian